INDICATIONS

 Diarrhea

-In a PFIC clinical trial, diarrhea was reported in 2 (10%) placebo-treated patients, 9 (39%) Bylvay-treated 40 mcg/kg/day patients, and 4 (21%) Bylvay-treated 120 mcg/kg/day patients.
-Treatment interruption due to diarrhea occurred in 2 patients with 3 events during treatment with Bylvay 120 mcg/kg/day.
+In the PFIC and ALGS clinical trials, diarrhea was reported more frequently in Bylvay-treated patients compared to placebo.
+In the PFIC clinical trials, treatment interruption due to diarrhea occurred in 2 patients with 3 events.
 Treatment interruption due to diarrhea ranged between 3 to 7 days.
-One patient treated with Bylvay 120 mcg/kg/day withdrew from the pivotal clinical trial due to persistent diarrhea.
+One patient withdrew from the trial.
+In the ALGS clinical trial, no patients interrupted or discontinued treatment due to diarrhea.

 If diarrhea occurs, monitor for dehydration and treat promptly.
-Interrupt Bylvay dosing if a patient experiences persistent diarrhea.
+Interrupt dosing if a patient experiences persistent diarrhea.
 Restart Bylvay at 40 mcg/kg/day when diarrhea resolves and increase the dose as tolerated if appropriate.
-If diarrhea persists and no alternate etiology is identified, stop Bylvay treatment.
+If diarrhea persists and no alternate etiology is identified, stop treatment.

 Fat-Soluble Vitamin (FSV) Deficiency

-Fat-soluble vitamins (FSV) include vitamin A, D, E, and K (measured using INR levels).
-PFIC patients can have FSV deficiency at baseline.
-Bylvay may affect absorption of fat-soluble vitamins.
-In a clinical trial, new onset or worsening of existing FSV deficiency was reported in 1 (5%) placebo-treated patient and 3 (16%) Bylvay-treated 120 mcg/kg/day patients; none of the Bylvay-treated 40 mcg/kg/day patients had new onset or worsening of existing FSV deficiency.
-In an ALGS clinical trial, new or worsening of existing FSV deficiency was reported in 3 (17.6%) placebo-treated patients and 3 (8.6%) Bylvay-treated patients.
+Fat-soluble vitamins (FSV) include vitamin A, D, E, and K. PFIC and ALGS patients can have FSV deficiency at baseline.
+Bylvay may affect absorption of FSVs.
+In clinical trials, new onset or worsening of existing FSV deficiency was reported more frequently in Bylvay-treated patients compared to placebo.

 Adverse Reactions

-The most common adverse reactions for Bylvay in patients with PFIC are diarrhea, liver test abnormalities, vomiting, abdominal pain, and fat-soluble vitamin deficiency.
+The most common adverse reactions for Bylvay in patients with PFIC are diarrhea, liver test abnormalities, vomiting, abdominal pain, and FSV deficiency.

 The most common adverse reactions for Bylvay patients with ALGS are diarrhea, abdominal pain, hematoma, and decreased weight.